Hansan: Rising Dragon: Release

 Cast at a press event in July 2022.

 It was released on July 27, 2022 in IMAX, 4DX and ScreenX format by Lotte Entertainment.
 Well Go USA acquired North American rights to distribute the film.
 The film's rights were also pre-sold to 99 countries including Japan, China, Taiwan, Singapore, Australia, New Zealand, and France.
 On July 29, it was released on 32 screens in United States.

 In July 2022, it was selected as the Centerpiece Presentation film at the 21st New York Asian Film Festival, where it was screened at Lila Acheson Wallace Auditorium, Asia Society on July 28 for its U.S. premiere.
 It is also invited to the 26th Fantasia International Film Festival and was screened for its North American Premiere on July 27, 2022.

 A 150-minute version of the film titled Hansan: Rising Dragon Redux was released theatrically on November 16, 2022.
 This extended version was screened as the closing film at the 17th London Korean Film Festival on November 17.
-On December 22, Hansan: Rising Dragon Redux will be released on Netflix.
+On December 22, Hansan: Rising Dragon Redux was released on Netflix.